-With a vibrant culture, investor-friendly legislation and a stable, secure environment, the UAE is an ideal destination for investment.
-The UAE offers a low-tax environment and new opportunities for investment across both mainland and free zone jurisdictions through the passing of the new Foreign Direct Investment Law in 2018, the UAE now offers numerous opportunities for investment across both mainland and free zone jurisidctions.
-By 2030, the UAE is striving to attract USD 150 billion of inward foreign investment over the next nine years, with aspirations to become one of the 10 biggest global investment destinations by 2030.
+With a vibrant culture, investor-friendly legislation and a stable, secure environment, the UAE is truly an ideal destination for investment.
+The UAE offers a low-tax environment and new opportunities for investment across both mainland and free zone jurisdictions through Following the passing of the Foreign Direct Investment (FDI) Law in 2018, the UAE now offers numerous opportunities for investment across both mainland and free zone jurisidctions.
+By 2030, the UAE is striving to attract USD 150 billion of inward foreign investment, aspiring to become one of the 10 biggest global investment destinations by 2030.

-At the crossroads of major growth centers across the Middle East, South Asia and East Africa, the UAE offers opportunities to quickly scale-up operations to serve local and regional markets.
-Foreign investors can benefit from the UAE’s logistics expertise and role as a regional hub for the Middle East, and its strong network of economic agreements, including 101 Avoidance of Double Taxation Agreements and some 67 Bilateral Investment Treaties.
-Investing in the Emirates ensures sustainable future growth for multinational corporations, SMEs, and private investors alike.
+At the crossroads of major growth centers across the Middle East, South Asia and East Africa, the UAE offers opportunities to quickly scale-up operations to serve local, regional and international markets.
+Foreign investors can benefit from the UAE’s expertise and role as a regional trade hub for the Middle East, underpinned by its strong network of economic agreements, including 101 Avoidance of Double Taxation Agreements and some 67 Bilateral Investment Treaties.
+Investment in the UAE ensures sustainable future growth for private individuals, SMEs, and multinational corporations alike.

 The UAE is a nation that honours the past, seizes the present and builds the future.
-In order to further the development of a sustainable and diversified economy and a competitive knowledge economy, and to guarantee long-term prosperity for the country, the UAE is focused on facilitating investments in a number of priority sectors which will help support the Government’s forward-looking agenda.
+In order to further the development of a diversified, knowledge-based economy which will ensure long-term prosperity for future generations, the UAE is focused on facilitating investments in a number of priority sectors.

 Business Activities and Licensing